 - Fully comply with all policies, procedures, and guidelines outlined in the Student Handbook, on signs posted on campus, and as stated in instructions given verbally by University faculty or staff (including, but not limited to, guidelines for physical distancing, personal hygiene, wearing of face coverings, cleaning and disinfecting of spaces, self-isolating as necessary, and self-monitoring for symptoms); - Monitor themselves for COVID-19 symptoms, including fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea, or other symptoms as updated from time to time by the CDC every day prior to reporting for work, including checking their temperature.
+(Updated symptoms can be found on the Illinois Department of Public Health's COVID-19 webpage)

+(https://dph.illinois.gov/covid19.html);

-(Updated symptoms can be found on the Illinois Department of Public Health's COVID-19 web page) (https://dph. illinois.gov/covid19.html); - Request accommodations if the student feels they are needed for the student to be able to fully participate in the University's programs or activities; Report to a primary care provider and to the University Health Center if believed or confirmed to have COVID-19; - Adhere to all state and local health department guidelines regarding domestic and international travel, following all Chicago Department of Public Health, the Illinois Centers for Disease Control and Prevention and the US Centers for Disease Control and Prevention recommendations regarding their return from travel; - Limit visits from those outside of the Saint Xavier community; and - Remain flexible and acknowledge the need for flexibility and adjustment of plans and schedules, in case the University must close part or all of campus or otherwise change the mode of delivery of its academic or other programs or activities, as set forth below, due to COVID-19 or any other reason.
+- Request accommodations if the student feels they are needed for the student to be able to fully participate in the University's programs or activities; Report to a primary care provider and to the University Health Center if believed or confirmed to have COVID-19; - Adhere to all state and local health department guidelines regarding domestic and international travel, following all Chicago Department of Public Health, the Illinois Centers for Disease Control and Prevention and the US Centers for Disease Control and Prevention recommendations regarding their return from travel: - Limit visits from those outside of the Saint Xavier community during periods of high transmission and consistent with applicable law or guidance from public health authorities to limit the risk of transmission of COVID-19; and - Remain flexible and acknowledge the need for flexibility and adjustment of plans and schedules, in case the University must in again close part or all of campus or otherwise change the mode of delivery of its academic or other programs or activities, as set forth below, due to COVID-19 or any other reason. - •Become educated on the importance of being vaccinated against COVID-19, including the advantages of boosters, which public health authorities and the university continue to endorse and believe to be one of the most important steps that everyone can take to reduce the spread of the disease and the risk of serious infection, hospitalization, and death. - Cooperate in all testing programs that may be implemented to monitor for the spread of COVID-19.
+It is a shared responsibility of all members of the Saint Xavier community, including the University administration, faculty, staff, and students, to make our campus as safe and healthy as possible in the midst of the COVID-19 pandemic.